PySpice-org/kicad-rw/kicad-file-formats.md

 * KiCad uses localised property names, e.g. for sheet filename.
 The key will be in French if you saved the file with the UI language set to French.

+* How are gnerated uuid ? *Symbols have uuid with a lot of (left) zeros, but not pins.*

 The data types ares:

 * tuple